renovatebot/renovate/docs/usage/self-hosted-configuration.md

 To encrypt a secret with OpenSSL use the following command:

-- `echo 'your-secret' | openssl rsautl -encrypt -pubin -inkey rsa_pub.pem | base64`, replacing `your-secret` with your actual secret
+- `echo 'actual-secret' | openssl rsautl -encrypt -pubin -inkey rsa_pub.pem | base64` for encrypting `actual-secret` with the public key

 ## privateKeyPath